AdobeDocs/experience-manager-guides.en/help/product-guide/web-editor/conf-additional-special-characters.md

 ---
-title: Configure additional special characters in Web Editor toolbar
+title: Configure additional special characters in Editor toolbar
-description: Learn how to configure additional special characters in the web editor of AEM Guides.
+description: Learn how to configure additional special characters in the Editor of AEM Guides.
 feature: Web Editor
 role: User
 exl-id: 4007eb03-c100-4892-b293-f22b3f0082e2
 ---
-# How to configure additional special characters in Web Editor toolbar for On-Premise
+# How to configure additional special characters in Editor toolbar for On-Premise

 There is a shortcut option in the web-editor toolbar to let author insert the special characters already.
 The same can be seen in screenshot below: